robusta-dev/robusta/docs/configuration/defining-playbooks/playbook-basics.rst

 **Actions** perform tasks in response to triggers, such as collecting information, investigating issues, or fixing problems.

-In the above example, there were two actions:
+In the above example, there were two actions.
+When playbooks contain multiple actions, they are executed in order:

 * ``create_finding`` - this generates the notification message
 * ``event_resource_events`` - this is a specific action for ``on_kubernetes_warning_event_create`` which attaches relevant events to the notification